Why I Love Dogs August 17, 2009

 When it was first announced that students would be swimming, my Muslim girl’s mother took me aside.
 She was concerned that her daughter be dressed “modestly.”
 I assured her I’d figure something out.
 That night I found myself googling “Muslim swim wear.”
 Oh dear.
 Snappy music came up with a woman riding a jet ski wearing what appeared to be a beekeeper’s suit.
 So not!
 Later, I found myself at Target checking out board shorts for girls.
 In the end, my student wore board shorts and a matching top, and yes, the other students knew why.
 It was no big deal.
 My student had never been in a pool before, so when she jumped off the diving board on the last day, I was ecstatic.

-It was easier for the boys, but then the bigger boys (those who wear “Husky-sized” pants), were plagued by an even more embarrassing issue – Man boobs.
+It was easier for the boys, although the bigger boys (those who wear “Husky-sized” pants), were plagued by an even more embarrassing issue – man boobs.
 Most of these boys were used to swimming in a t-shirt, so having it all out there for the world to see was humiliating.
-They walked around with their arms folded over their chests, which made them look like they were chronically cold.
+They walked around with their arms folded over their chest which made them look like they were chronically cold.

 The first day, one of the instructors said the last boy out of the locker room would have to do the “chicken dance” in front of the girls, and vice-versa.
 This got the kids moving at warp speed.
 It is possible the “chicken dance” is just an urban legend, because I never actually saw it performed.